orefash/BizNewz-scraper/README.md

 ## Todos
 * Remove existing api(limit to only scraping)
-* Fix api to resume scraping
+* Fix app to resume scraping
 * Include delete functionality to remove stale articles from the db
+* Expand news sources